hitchtest/hitch/docs/api/generic_service_api.rst

             pass

         def poststart(self):
-            """This is where you run all of the code you want run after starting the service.""" pass
+            """This is where you put all of the code you want run after the service is ready.""" pass